marcwieland95/documentation/blade-templates.md

 <a name="wordpress-directives"></a>
 ## [WordPress Directives](#wordpress-directives)

-Assely framework brings few ready to use Blade Directives that facilitate some of WordPress standard templates functions.
+Assely framework brings a few ready to use Blade Directives that facilitate some of WordPress standard templates functions.

 <a name="head-action"></a>
 ### [Head Action](#head-action)